 We will offer Continuing Education Units (CEU) for this course.
 Participants who successfully complete the course requirements will earn a Certificate of Completion and will be eligible to receive 3.0 CEUs.

 This course can be part of your portfolio to meet the formal education requirements required to both obtain and maintain the Chartered Engineer qualification licensed by KIVI.
 This course can be taken either as part of Initial Professional Development (IPD) or of Continuing Professional Development (CPD) stages.
 Please contact firstname.lastname@example.org for more details and procedures.

 This course is primarily geared towards working professionals.

-After enrolling you will receive a confirmation email.
-In order to complete your admission process you will be asked to email the following document:
+In order to complete your enrollment you will be asked to upload the following document:

 - a copy of your passport or ID card (no driver's license)

-If you have any questions about this course or the TU Delft online learning environment, please do not hesitate to contact us by sending an email.
+If you have any questions about this course or the TU Delft online learning environment, please visit our Help & Support page.